Open-Source-Agriculture/Open-Source-Agriculture.github.io/aboutme.md

 ### Political Hacktivism

+I believe that the decisions made on the rules that govern our lives should be accessible, open and participatory.
+To this end:
+- The people MUST have access to existing and upcoming rules (laws)
+- Systems and technology that facilitate the decision making process SHOULD be open-source
+- The people SHOULD have to opportunity to have their say and vote on existing and upcoming rules

+THe following are my efforts toward this:

 I am the project lead and open-source community manager on the [Digipol](https://digipol.app/) project.
 The Digipol mission statement is:

 *Connecting Real People with their Parliament*